Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-bars"></i> Configure new AP

-Scan all available access point and display it.
+Scan all available access point in the vicinity and display it.
 Strength and security of the detected AP are marked.
 The <i class="fa fa-lock"></i> is indicated for the SSID that needs a security key. "**Hidden:**" means the number of hidden SSIDs discovered.
-Enter SSID and Passphrase and tap "**apply**" to starts a connection.
+Enter SSID and Passphrase and tap "**apply**" to starts WiFi connection.

 <img src="../images/newap.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

 ## <i class="fa fa-bars"></i> Open SSIDs

-Once it was established connection, its SSID and Password will be stored to the EEPROM of ESP8266/ESP32 automatically.
+Once it was established WiFi connection, its SSID and password will be saved in EEPROM of ESP8266/ESP32 automatically.
 The **Open SSIDs** menu reads the saved SSID credentials from the EEPROM.
 The stored credential data are listed by the SSID as shown below.
 Its label is a clickable button.
-Tap the SSID button, starts connection it.
+Tap the SSID button, starts WiFi connection it.

 <img src="../images/open.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />